-The inhibitors of the DNA replication Quinolones and fluoroquinolones are. family of synthetic antimicrobial agents is the first quinolone, nalidixic acid and was identified among by-products of chloroquine synthesis in 1962.
+Inhibitors of DNA replication Quinolones (fluoroquinolones): A family of synthetic antimicrobial agents.
+The first quinolone, nalidixic acid was identified among by-products of chloroquine synthesis in 1962.
 NA has bactericidal activity against Gram-negatives.

-2^{nd} generation quinolones has a fluoride atom at position 6 of quinolone molecule with enhanced biological activity.
+$2^{nd}$ generation quinolones have a fluoride atom at position 6 of quinolone molecule with enhanced biological activity.
 Fluoroquinolones discovered in the 1980s e.g. ciprofloxacin, ofloxacin, perfloxacin, and norfloxacin.

-3^{rd} generation - (fluoro) quinolones e.g. levofloxacin with activity against both Gram-positives and Gram-negatives
+$3^{rd}$ generation - (fluoro) quinolones e.g. levofloxacin with activity against both Gram-positives and Gram-negatives.